112

 You will be taught by expert staff in the fields of criminology, policing, and security, and you will also enjoy regular guest lectures from highly influential voices in the discipline.

-Professional Placement Year
+Professional Placement year

-This course offers a professional placement year.
-This allows you to spend a whole year with an employer, between the second and third years of your degree, and is a great way to find out more about your chosen career.
+This course offers an optional professional placement year.
+This allows you to spend a whole year with an employer, following successful completion of your second year, and is a great way to find out more about your chosen career.
 Some students even return to the same employers after completing their studies.

-Please note that fees are payable during your placement year, equivalent to 20% of the total full-time course fee for that year (£1,850 for UK students).
+Please note that fees are payable during your placement year, equivalent to 20% of the total full-time course fee for that year.

 Why Choose Us?

-Open Days
+Clearing Open Days

-Join us for an on-campus Open Day where you'll be able to meet us in person.
-You'll get the chance to learn about courses in subject talks, chat to students and explore our campus and accommodation.
-We'll post you a detailed event programme to help plan your day and find your way.
+Join us for our next Open Day where you'll be able to learn about this course in detail, chat to students, explore our campus and tour accommodation.

 Entry Requirements